International edition

 4–5.
 The regulators: NRC and IAEA

 NRC news releases and IAEA news are where licensing decisions, event reports, and safety findings appear first, unfiltered.
-Slower to read, zero interpretation — but every serious reader checks them because everything else cites them.
+They are slower to read and offer zero interpretation, but every serious reader checks them because everything else cites them.

 6. Nuclear Engineering International — the monthly deep dive

-NEI Magazine publishes the long-form technical features — plant engineering, fuel cycle detail, project retrospectives — that daily coverage can't.
-Monthly cadence, no public RSS, so most readers encounter it via search or LinkedIn.
+Nuclear Engineering International publishes the long-form technical features — plant engineering, fuel-cycle detail, project retrospectives — that daily coverage can't.
+Monthly cadence, no public RSS, so most readers encounter it via search, email, or LinkedIn rather than a clean feed.

 7. Utility Dive (nuclear vertical) — the grid context

 Not nuclear-only, but its nuclear coverage consistently places the sector inside the larger story that matters commercially: power markets, data-center demand, and utility strategy.
-Free, newsletter-first.
+Free, newsletter-first, and useful when you need to understand what the grid is doing around nuclear rather than just nuclear in isolation.

 8. Nuclear News Network — the brief and reference layer